canonical/kafka-operator/docs/how-to/h-manage-units.md

 > SASL/SCRAM listener, just integrate a client application using the data-integrator,
 > as described [here](TODO).

-To run most of the scripts, you are required to provide:
+To run most of the scripts, you need to provide:
 1. the Kafka service endpoints, generally referred to as *bootstrap servers*
 2. authentication information